uchicago-cs/student-resource-guide/tutorials/git-branches.rst

 ----------------

 Parts of this tutorial are based on a Git lab originally written for CMSC 12100 by Prof. Anne Rogers, and edited by numerous TAs over the years.
-The content in this Advanced Git tutorial is based on materials originally written by Isha Mehrotra (SB'19) for CMSC 22000.